concal96/blackjack/README.md

 # blackjack

-# a game of blackjack I made as a milestone project during a python bootcamp
+# A game of python blackjack

+I made as a milestone project during the Udemy course: 2022 Complete Python Bootcamp From Zero to Hero in Python